opscart/k8s-llm-recovery-lab/docs/gpu-azure-provisioning.md

 Approved NCASv3_T4 family quota: 8 vCPUs
 ```

-This remains the planned environment until provisioning and environment capture confirm the observed configuration.
+This is the environment used for the completed GPU recovery phase.
+Environment capture confirmed the T4, 8 vCPU / 56 GiB host configuration, Ubuntu 22.04.5, Kubernetes 1.35.1, and the NVIDIA software stack described below.

 ## Storage